Catch the Wave!

 - To import daily data, simply copy the data directly from the website and paste it into Excel.

 - To import historical data, use "Method Two" from the website (you'll see this option after you've clicked on a previous year to view).
 The file will open in another Internet browser window.
-Select "Save as" from the File tab at the top of your Internet browser and save the file to your computer as a text file.
+You can copy and paste the data or save it as a text file.
 The file is delimited (surrounded) by spaces, so you can then open it in Excel.
 This file will have a whole year's worth of data, so you can look at various time frames.